 - 1. Evacuate and move quickly to a safe distance from the building and emergency vehicle access areas. - 2.
 Remain out of the building until an all clear notification is given by proper authorities.
-Do not re-enter the building unless advised to do so. - Never assume it is a false alarm and stay in the building.
+Do not re-enter the building unless advised to do so. - 3.
+Never assume it is a false alarm and stay in the building.
 The law requires all occupants to evacuate the building when fire notification is given.

 ICC Alert (participants must be registered): In the event that there is an imminent, life-threatening emergency such as a weather related emergency in the close vicinity of one of the campus locations, a major chemical spill, or an armed or dangerous person on campus, an emergency alert message may be sent to registered users of the ICC Alert system.
 The message may describe the type of emergency and the necessary actions to be taken immediately.
 To receive these types of messages, employees and students must register at www.isothermal.edu/notify.
+To register for ICC Alert, visit isothermal.edu/notify or text "isothermal" to 888777.
+There is no charge for this service but message and data rates may apply.